oscargdd/draft-dbb-netmod-enhanced-acl/draft-dbb-netmod-acl.md

 Note that ACLs are used locally in devices but are triggered by other tools such as DDoS mitigation {{?RFC9132}} or BGP Flow Spec {{?RFC8955}}
 {{!RFC8956}}.
-Therefore, supporting means to easily map to the filtering rules conveyed in messages triggered by  hese tools is valuable from a network operation standpoint.
+Therefore, supporting means to easily map to the filtering rules conveyed in messages triggered by  these tools is valuable from a network operation standpoint.

 # Terminology